 One of the easiest things you can do today, as in right now, is to set your “website URL” within these social media profiles as the URL of your webinar registration link.

 That’s the lowest hanging fruit in all probability, but there is also other stuff you could do.

 The genius part about this idea, is that you could do this every single day if you wanted to.
-Because you won’t simply be sharing the same exact webinar registration link over and over again; instead you’ll be sharing awesome, and fresh content.
+Because you won’t simply be sharing the same exact webinar registration link over and over again; instead you’ll be sharing awesome, and fresh content on your blog.

 So every single day you could write an awesome blog post that’s designed to help your ideal prospects, and then you could write a tiny little preview of the post on your social media profiles and link to your newest blog post.